-Crime Stoppers is a community volunteer organisation that believes the general public can help make a difference in solving and preventing crime.
+Crime Stoppers Queensland Limited is a registered charity and community volunteer organisation that assists the general public to help make a difference in solving and preventing crime.

 Board of Directors